Distillable entanglement under dually non-entangling operations: Results

-Our Theorem~\ref{antisymmetric_gap_thm} then immediately implies that the antisymmetric state is irreversible in the ADNE framework: $E_{c,\,\adne}(\alpha_d) > E_{d,\,\adne}(\alpha_d)$ for $d$ large enough.
-Interestingly, the antisymmetric state can actually be shown to be \emph{reversible} under some classes of free operations that extend LOCC~\cite{Martin-exact-PPT}, which shows that the more limited distillation power of (A)DNE operations has immediate operational consequences.
-Note that, contrary to the case of distillation, the consideration of \emph{asymptotically} (dually) non-entangling operations is crucial here, as the classes NE and DNE that do not generate any entanglement have a strictly larger entanglement cost and are already known to be unable to reversibly manipulate entanglement~\cite{irreversibility}.
-Whether reversible manipulation of all states is possible under ANE is an open question~\cite{BrandaoPlenio2,gap}.
+Interestingly, the antisymmetric state $\alpha_d$ can actually be shown to be \emph{reversible} under some other classes of free operations that extend LOCC, such as so-called PPT operations~\cite{Martin-exact-PPT}.
+This shows that the more limited distillation power of (A)DNE operations has crucial operational consequences, and (A)DNE is a useful outer approximation to LOCC that is rather independent from other commonly employed ones such as PPT.

+We note also that recently a framework was formulated that enables reversibility for all quantum states by allowing for the use probabilistic ANE operations in addition to quantum channels~\cite{regula_2023}.
+Although very closely related to the question studied here, this requires a suitable adjustment of the definition of asymptotic rates, and it is not directly comparable with the standard definitions of transformation rates used in this work.

+\textbf{\em Entanglement testing with separable measurements.}--- Recall from Eq.~\eqref{eq:measured_stein} that the Piani relative entropy $D^{\sep,\infty}(\rho\|\SEP)$ exactly quantifies the asymptotic performance in hypothesis testing of against all separable states using only separable measurements.

+Already in the works~\cite{Brandao2010,BrandaoPlenio2} an important conjecture was made: that when all measurements are allowed --- not just separable ones, but also general global measurements --- then the asymptotic rate of entanglement testing equals the regularised relative entropy of entanglement $D^\infty(\rho\|\SEP)$.
+Because of the connection between entanglement testing and entanglement distillation under NE operations (Eq.~\eqref{eq:ne_distillable_stein}), this would also show that $E_{d,\rm NE}(\rho) =D^\infty(\rho\|\SEP)$ and hence that entanglement is reversible under NE.
+This conjecture is precisely the generalised quantum Stein's lemma.
+We have already shown a gap between $D^{\sep,\infty}(\rho\|\SEP)$ and $D^{\infty}(\rho\|\SEP)$, but without the generalised quantum Stein's lemma, it is impossible to conclude if this gap extends to the operational performance of NE and DNE or to entanglement testing.